-Lead identification helps you determine buyer types you’re after, while lead generation is all about capturing your ideal buyers.
-Lead tracking is where you gather intelligence and analyze interests, needs and wants of your suspects.
-Lead processing includes scoring and qualification, which are key processes to organize, filter and prioritize leads by their potential value.
-Lastly, lead nurturing is the task to build relationships with potential clients who are not ready to buy yet.
+Lead identification helps you determine the buyer types which you desire, while lead generation is all about capturing those ideal buyers.
+Lead tracking is where you gather intelligence and analyse interests, needs and wants of your prospects.
+Lead processing includes scoring and qualification, which are key processes to organise, filter and prioritise leads by their potential value.
+Lastly, lead nurturing is the task of building relationships with potential clients who are not yet ready to buy.

 Leads management has a number of benefits.
-Here is a few of them:
+Here are a few:

 - Increases the effectiveness of marketing budget.

 - Prevents dropped leads.

 - Prevents your pipeline from clogging with ‘junk leads’.

 - Optimises your lead process from capture to close.